AndyG6/jenny-ai/README.md

 ## Overview

 nina-ai is an all-in-one developer toolkit designed to accelerate the creation of cross-platform, AI-powered applications.
+It was built for the Groq AI track at Cal Hacks 2025.
 Combining a React Native and Expo-based frontend with a robust FastAPI backend, it enables seamless development across Android, iOS, and web platforms.

 **Why nina-ai?**